tonholis/azure-cloud-native-app/readme.md

   Website				--> A Blazor client/website
   Backend
-	Functions			--> Azure Functions to handle requests from the frontend API					--> A .NET API as an alternative to Azure Functions.
-	ResizerService		--> A .NET Worker Service to resize images Shared				--> A Shared library
+	Functions			--> Azure Functions to handle requests from the frontend API					--> A .NET API as an alternative to Azure Functions Resizer				--> A .NET Worker Service to resize images Shared				--> A Shared library
 ```

 ## Stack